 The basic goal of this research group is to measure, predict, and understand the flow of water through the soil and rock between the land surface and the water table, known as the unsaturated or vadose zone.
-Large-scale problems of water quality, water availability, land-use evaluation, and environmental impacts of climate change require knowledge of the unsaturated-zone dynamics of water and substances it carries.
-Our work aims to advance (1) knowledge of aquifer recharge rates for improved management of water resources, (2) the assessment and quantification of hazards from contaminants near the earth's surface, and (3) the understanding of soil moisture processes in relation to ecological habitat.
-We develop laboratory and field experiments, as well as theoretical models, focusing on unsaturated hydraulic properties and behavior.
-We apply this research at diverse locations covering a wide range of climate, geology, soils, hydrology, vegetation, and land use.
+Many large-scale problems – water quality, water supply and availability, natural aquifer recharge and artificial recharge, impacts of climate change, sustainable food production, and extreme events such as floods and drought – require knowledge of the unsaturated-zone dynamics of water and substances it carries.
+We develop laboratory and field experiments, as well as theoretical models, that advance unsaturated-zone knowledge and problem-solving ability at locations covering a wide range of climate, geology, soils, hydrology, vegetation, and land use.